foss42/apidash/README.md

 - [Choose from our existing list of ideas](https://github.com/foss42/apidash/discussions/112)
 - [Suggest ways to improve the developer experience of an existing feature](https://github.com/foss42/apidash/issues/new/choose)
 - Add documentation
-- To add a new feature, resolve an existing issue or add a new test to the project, check out our [Contribution Guidelines](CONTRIBUTING.md).
+- To add a new feature, resolve an existing issue, or add a new test to the project, check out our [Contribution Guidelines](CONTRIBUTING.md).

 ## Need Any Help?

-In case you need any help with API Dash or are encountering any issue while running the tool, please feel free to drop by our [Discord server](https://bit.ly/heyfoss) and we can have a chat in the **#foss-apidash** channel.
+In case you need any help with API Dash or are encountering any issues while running the tool, please feel free to drop by our [Discord server](https://bit.ly/heyfoss) and we can have a chat in the **#foss-apidash** channel.